kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

 - **handle inputs carefully:**

-  - Use early returns to check initial state of the function is valid
+  - Use early returns to validate the initial state
   - Check function arguments for null values
   - check for empty collections IF there is any colletion type argument